umegaya/naquid/README.md

   - giving special option to nq_client_connect's nq_clconf_t or nq_svconf_t
 - [x] server: QuicAlarm should be more efficient
   - maybe better to more generalize NqLoop's alarm system and enable to directly call delegate object
+- [ ] server: graceful shutdown
+  - stop accepting connection and wait until all request in the worker queue consumed
 - [ ] client: remove stub alarm and connection helper interface
   - override NqLoop operator new/delete to avoid freeing with unique_ptr of QuicClientBase
 - [ ] test: high frequent reconnection test